 Q: Can my child purchase a school lunch and how does he/she do it?

-A: As of January 5, 2009 a Point of Sale System (POS) was installed in our cafeteria.
+A: We have point of sales systems throughout the district.
 Each student is assigned a password that operates like a debit card.
 To purchase a school lunch for your child, checks are payable to Lynnfield Food Services and sent to Food Services at Lynnfield Middle School, 505 Main Street, Lynnfield, MA 01940.
 Any questions or comments, please call Jim McCarthy, Food Services Director, at (781) 334-7320 or email him at firstname.lastname@example.org

 Q: How can I volunteer in the school?